jorisstrakeljahn/sven-grrrrr/README.md

 ## 🎨 Customization

 The game is easily customizable:
-- Modify colors, speeds, and physics in `server.js`
+- Modify colors, speeds, and physics in `lobby-server.js`
-- Adjust visual effects in the HTML files
+- Adjust visual effects in `lobby-racing.html`
 - Add new power-ups or obstacles
 - Implement different game modes